ananyajaingt/Better-Weather/README.md

 Your one stop platform to know how you should dress, what you should carry, and what to expect from the weather today!
 You can check the weather on any day you want 2 weeks from now!

-For HackGT, our MVP is the Python Code since we dont have the manpower to build an app.
+For HackGT, our MVP is the Python Code and the elementary version of our website.
 - The Python code runs on an external API Visual Crossing.
-- It extrats data of the weather on the date the user wants.
+- It extracts data of the weather on the date the user wants.
 - Based on the temperature, wind, sun radiation statistics creates a checklist of things required for the day.

 Plan for the App: